castle055/quantify/README.md

 ### Custom Conversions between Scales

 Sometimes, different units within a scale cannot be converted between each other just with a fractional factor.
-For instance, in order to convert between `temperature::kelvin` and `temperature::celsius`, addition or subtraction are required ([$K$] = [$C$] + 273.15).
+For instance, in order to convert between `temperature::kelvin` and `temperature::celsius`, addition or subtraction are required ([K] = [C] + 273.15).
 For these cases, it is recommended to declare two different scales and then declare a custom conversion as follows:

 ```cpp
 SCALE_CONVERSION(scales::kelvin::scale, scales::celsius::scale)